The Library will publish a summary of the 2024 Spring Budget in the evening of 6 March.

-For the last 20 years IR35 has remained controversial among contractors, and many have argued for the rules being scrapped.
-However, although its operation has been reviewed more than once, governments have considered abolition would pose too great a risk to the Exchequer.
+For the last 20 years IR35 has remained controversial, and many have argued for its abolition.
+However, although its operation has been reviewed more than once, governments have considered this would pose too great a risk to the Exchequer.

 Over the next decade IR35 remained controversial in the freelance community, although the Labour Government consistently opposed calls for it to be scrapped.

 In July 2010 the Coalition Government announced the newly-established the Office of Tax Simplification (OTS) would review small business taxation, and this would include exploring “alternative legislative approaches to IR35.”
 The OTS completed its report just before the 2011 Budget.
 It set out several options for reform, including a merger of income tax and NICs which would make IR35 obsolete.
 In the absence of major structural change the OTS suggested that IR35 might be suspended with a view to being abolished, or amended to exempt certain businesses, or retained but with certain changes in its application.
 In the 2011 Budget the Government announced that IR35 would be retained “as abolition would put substantial revenue at risk,” though its administration would be improved.

 In in its first Budget following the 2015 General Election, the Conservative Government confirmed it would “engage with stakeholders this year on how to improve the effectiveness of existing intermediaries legislation.“ A discussion document was published later that month; responses were invited by the end of September 2015.
 On the matter of compliance, the paper noted, “in 2011/12 around 10,000 people paid tax under IR35, an estimated 10% of those who should have paid tax on at least part of the income their PSC receives under the legislation.”